AngeloGalav/MachineLearningNotes/2022-11-02 - Lift chart, Naive Bayes, Laplace smoothing (Classification II & III).md

 - If numeric values are missing, mean and standard deviation are based only on the values that are present

 While these solutions provide excellent results in many cases, we would have a dramatic degradation if the simplistic conditions are not met.
-- Violation of independence – for instance, if an attribute is simply a copy of another (or a linear transformation), ==the weight of that particular feature is enforced== (something like squaring the probability)
+- _Violation of independence_ – for instance, if an attribute is simply a copy of another (or a linear transformation), ==the weight of that particular feature is enforced== (something like squaring the probability)
-- Violation of Gaussian distribution – use the standard probability estimation for the appropriate distribution, if known, or use estimation procedures, such as Kernel Density Estimation
+- _Violation of Gaussian distribution_ – use the standard probability estimation for the appropriate distribution, if known, or use estimation procedures, such as [[2022-11-18 - Evaluation of a clustering algorithm, Hierarchical clustering, Density based clustering#Kernel Density Estimation (KDE)|Kernel Density Estimation]].

 ## Linear classification with Perceptron
 ![[perceptron.png]]